BeamMW/docs-gitbook/core-tech/historical/Beam-Fierce-Fermion-6.0-Upgrade-Guide-for-pools-and-exchanges.md

 ## What new in version 6.0
 1. Smart contracts.
 1. Confidential Assets support in wallet API.
-Read more [here](https://github.com/BeamMW/beam/wiki/Adding-support-for-Beam-Confidential-Asset)
 1. New types of transaction are available in the wallet API:
     * Maximum privacy transaction
     * Offline transaction